ankohanse/hass-dab-pumps/README.md

 # Hass-DAB-Pumps

 [Home Assistant](https://home-assistant.io/) custom component for retrieving sensor information from DAB Pumps devices.
-This component uses webservices to connect to the DAB Pumps DConnect website and automatically determines which installations and devices are available there.
+This component connect to the remote DAB Pumps servers and automatically determines which installations and devices are available there.

 The custom component was tested with a ESybox 1.5kw combined with a DConnect Box 2.
 It has also been reported to function correctly for ESybox Mini and ESybox Diver.

 # Prerequisites
-This device depends on the backend servers for the DAB Pumps DAB Live app and DConnect app to retrieve the device information from.
+This device depends on the backend servers for the DAB Pumps H2D app, DAB Live app or DConnect app to retrieve the device information from.

+- For most pumps:

+  All DAB's new network-capable pumps will progressively be connected with H2D.
+At the moment, H2D is supported by Esybox Mini3, Esybox Max, NGPanel, NGDrive and the new EsyBox.

+  Newer pump devices will have integrated connectivity (Esybox MAX and Esybox Mini), while older pumps might require a DConnect Box/Box2 device (Esybox and Esybox Diver).

+  Using free functionalilty you will be able to check the system's basic parameters via the H2D app and this Home Assistant integration.
+To allow to edit settings via the H2D app and this integration you will need a Dab Pumps subscription to premium H2D.
+Follow the steps under [H2D](#h2d)

-- For ESybox Mini3 pumps:
+- For other pumps:

+  The older Dab Live and DConnect apps are being replaced by H2D, but are still available.

-  These are supported on the DAB Live app with a free DAB Live account, or on the DConnect App with a paid account.
+  Esybox Mini3 pumps are supported on the DAB Live app with a free DAB Live account, or on the DConnect App with a paid account.
 Follow the steps under either [DAB Live](#dab-live) or [DConnect](#dconnect).

-- For other pumps:

   To see whether your pump device is supported via DConnect, browse to [internetofpumps.com](https://internetofpumps.com/), select 'Professional Users' and scroll down to the operation diagram.
-Some pump devices will have integrated connectivity (Esybox MAX and Esybox Mini), others might require a DConnect Box/Box2 device (Esybox and Esybox Diver).
 A free trial period is available, after that there is a yearly subscription to DAB Pumps DConnect (US$ 20 in 2024).
 Follow the steps under [DConnect](#dconnect).

+## H2D
+If you have a pump that is supported by the H2D app then:
+- Download the H2D app on your phone or tablet
+- Setup an account to use with the app.
+- Follow the steps in the app to register your pump.
+- Create a separate account for use with this Home Assistant integration; follow the steps under  [Multiple Account Logins](#multiple-account-logins) below.

 ## DAB Live
 If you have a pump that is supported for DAB Live then:
 - Download the DAB Live app on your phone or tablet
 - Open the app and create a new account.
 When asked between 'Professional' or 'End User' either are good, this has no implications on the app or the Home Assistant Integration.
-- Remember the email address and password for the account as these are needed during setup of this Home Assistant integration.
 - Follow the steps in the app to register your pump
 - Finally, setup the Home Assistant integration via the steps under [Installation](#installation)